ucbds-infra/otter-grader/docs/otter_assign/r_notebook_format.md

 })
 ```

+The removal behavior regarding questions with no solution provided holds for R notebooks.

 ## Manually Graded Questions

 Otter Assign also supports manually-graded questions using a similar specification to the one described above.
 The behavior for manually graded questions in R is exactly the same as it is in [Python](python_notebook_format.html#manually-graded-questions).